webdevarif/role-base-edit-control/readme.txt

 No. The plugin only controls button visibility - it doesn't delete or modify any content.
 You can always reset to defaults with one click.

-= Is it compatible with UiPress? =
+= Is it compatible with admin themes? =

-Yes, the plugin was designed to work seamlessly with UiPress admin theme.
+Yes, the plugin was designed to work seamlessly with various admin themes.

 = Can I bulk-update multiple users at once? =